Meet the YUWO Scholars

 Through her dedication to her goals, Ashley is teaching her daughter that perseverance in the face of setbacks is truly the heart of success.

-After receiving her Bachelor of Science degree in neuroscience, Amanda considered continuing on to medical school.
+After receiving her Bachelor of Science degree in neuroscience, Amirah considered continuing on to medical school.
 Instead, she realized that nursing would allow her to make a more direct impact on the lives of individuals struggling with mental health issues.
-A YUWO scholarship will support Amanda in her studies to become a mental health nurse practitioner.
+A YUWO scholarship will support Amirah in her studies to become a mental health nurse practitioner.

-Amanda is multi-talented.
+Amirah is multi-talented.
 She has worked as a teaching assistant in France and, more recently, as a research associate with veterans addressing substance use disorders and PTSD.
 She has also distinguished herself as a peer reviewer for several journals, including The Journal of Addiction Medicine.
-Truly, Amanda is a Renaissance woman!
+Truly, Amirah is a Renaissance woman!

 June